The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 Canterbury has been permanently inhabited since pre-Roman times.
 The city’s medieval history is easy to see in its streets and buildings and in the world-famous cathedral, which is the venue for the University’s degree ceremonies.
 The Cathedral, St Augustine’s Abbey and St Martin’s church make up a UNESCO World Heritage Site.
 The Abbey marked the rebirth of Christianity in southern England and the church, the oldest parish church in England, is still used for worship.

 Canterbury has a thriving cosmopolitan atmosphere as befits Britain’s closest city to mainland Europe.
-The city centre is a fantastic shopping location with all the major high street names as well as plenty of specialist shops.
+The city centre has a great variety of cafés and restaurants and is a fantastic shopping location with all the major high street names as well as plenty of specialist shops.
 The city has a unique charm, with past and present sitting comfortably together.

 Canterbury is a cultural city with a strong focus on the arts.
 There are a number of galleries and the annual Canterbury Festival attracts thousands of visitors from across the UK and Europe.